freqtrade/freqtrade/docs/includes/pairlists.md

     ],
 ```

+By default, only currently enabled pairs are allowed.
+To skip pair validation against active markets, set `"allow_inactive": true` within the `StaticPairList` configuration.
+This can be useful for backtesting expired pairs (like quarterly spot-markets).

 #### Volume Pair List

 `VolumePairList` employs sorting/filtering of pairs by their trading volume.
 It selects `number_assets` top pairs with sorting based on the `sort_key` (which can only be `quoteVolume`).